wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-office-managing-troubleshooting/includes/troubleshoot-manage-common-issues.md

 Certain Office issues may be a result of recently applied Windows updates or other apps installed on the device.
 Some common cases include:

 - Default File Associations lost or assigned to another app.
-For example.PDF moving from Word to the Edge Browser or Adobe Acrobat Reader
+For example, the default viewer for PDFs changing from Word to Microsoft Edge or Adobe Acrobat Reader.
-- Pinned taskbar icons for Office apps getting unpinned after an update
+- Pinned taskbar icons for Office apps getting unpinned after an update.

 To fix these kinds of issues, and before uninstalling and reinstalling Office to a known working version, you can try to fix the problem manually.
 This is where **Quick Repair** and **Online Repair** can help.
 You’ll access these options in **Windows Settings > Apps and Features > your Office install > Modify**.